 There could be multiple reasons why Windows is showing this annoying message.
-The most common reasons are –
+The most common four reasons are as follows –

-If the removable media you are trying to format has write-protection enabled, then it explicitly prevents Windows from formatting the disk.
+If the external hard drive / SD Card you are trying to format is ‘Write protected,’ then it explicitly prevents Windows from formatting the disk.

 3. Damaged sectors

 Whenever a sector on the media storage device is damaged, it prevents Windows from formatting the storage device.
 Files that are stored on the USB drive or hard disk usually occupy sectors that are not continuous.
 Bad/damaged sectors cannot be written to and Windows complains about this with the annoying message – Windows was unable to complete the format.

 4. Physical damage

 If your USB drive or the hard disk has suffered physical damage, chances are Windows will never be able to use the device.
 Sometimes, when you drop your hard disk down, the impact damages the circuitry inside.
 This can lead to improper functioning.